 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

 Enjoy the beauty of this special place in Sonoma Valley while joining our wonderful community of volunteers.
 Volunteer with Team Sugarloaf and become an integral piece in keeping Sugarloaf Ridge State Park operating.
-Join us for an orientation on June 18 from 1:00-4:00 pm to learn about the history of Sugarloaf, how Sonoma Ecology Center operates the park, and what volunteer opportunities we have.
-The orientation will take place at the Robert Ferguson Observatory classroom followed by a volunteer social potluck at the group camp from 3:30-5:00 pm where you can meet some of our active volunteers.
+Join us for an orientation on April 7, 2024, from 1:00-5:00pm to learn about the history of Sugarloaf, how Sonoma Ecology Center operates the park, and what volunteer opportunities we have.
+The orientation will take place in the Robert Ferguson Observatory classroom followed by a volunteer social potluck at the group camp from 3:30-5:00 pm where you can meet some of our active volunteers.

 – Become docents at the Visitor Center